Skip to main content

 The innovation

-The experts at Schwalbe continued to research.
-Tube recycling started in 2015 - since then, every new Schwalbe standard tube has been made from 20 percent old tubes.
-8.5 million tubes could be recycled in this way between 2015 and 2022.
-In 2021, the company achieved second prize with its hose recycling in the “Going Circular” competition, which takes place annually under the patronage of the North Rhine-Westphalia Ministry for Economic Affairs, Industry, Climate Protection and Energy.
+The experts at Schwalbe continued their research.
+In 2015, they launched their inner tube recycling program – since then, every new standard Schwalbe inner tube has consisted of 20 percent recycled inner tubes.
+Between 2015 and 2022, 8.5 million inner tubes were recycled in this way.
+In 2021, the company won second prize in the "Going Circular" competition for its inner tube recycling program.
+This competition is held annually under the patronage of the North Rhine-Westphalia Ministry of Economic Affairs, Industry, Climate Protection and Energy.

-The next big milestone will come in 2022: an innovative tire recycling process.
-The pilot project was made possible through collaboration with the Cologne University of Technology and a recycling company from Saarland.
-While used tires were previously mostly burned, they can now be shredded in four stages and separated into rubber granules, textile fibers and steel.
-The rubber granules go into a special reactor, a kind of oven.
-Gas comes out, which in turn supplies the system with electricity; Oil, which is used by industry, for example in textile fibers, replacing crude oil; and pyrolysis coke.
-This is further processed into a material that is used in new Schwalbe products and replaces industrial carbon black.
-In the summer of 2023, Schwalbe will be presenting a tire for the first time that is completely free of industrial carbon black.
-“We have established a real circular economy for this product,” says Steffen Jüngst, public relations manager at Ralf Bohle GmbH.
+In 2022 came the next major milestone: an innovative tire recycling process.
+This pilot project was made possible through collaboration with the Cologne University of Applied Sciences and a recycling company from Saarland.
+While used tires were previously mostly incinerated, they can now be shredded in four stages and separated into rubber granulate, textile fiber, and steel.
+The rubber granulate is placed in a special reactor, essentially a kind of oven.
+The resulting gases power the plant; oil, which is used by industry, for example in textile fibers, replacing crude oil; and pyrolysis coke.
+This coke is further processed into a material used in new Schwalbe products, replacing carbon black.
+In the summer of 2023, Schwalbe will present its first tire that is entirely free of carbon black.
+"For this product, we have established a true circular economy," says Steffen Jüngst, Public Relations Manager at Ralf Bohle GmbH.

-This recycling is also made possible by a specially initiated return system, for which around 1,600 of the over 6,000 specialist dealers across Germany were recruited within nine months.
-Thanks to intensive educational work in specialist retailers and among end customers, the number is constantly increasing.
+This recycling is made possible by a specially initiated take-back system, for which around 1,600 of the more than 6,000 specialist retailers across Germany were recruited within nine months.
+Thanks to intensive public awareness campaigns among retailers and end customers, this number continues to rise.

 8.500.000